Ranadip13/Old-Car-Price-Prediction-Using-Regression-Machine-Learning-in-Python/README.md

 Following the above steps, various classification machine learning algorithms were tried, including Linear Regression, Decision Trees, Random Forest, AdaBoost, XGBoost, KNN, and their average accuracies were calculated.
 In this case, multiple algorithms have produced similar average accuracy, so any one of them can be chosen.
 XGBOOST is selected as the final model since it is producing the best accuracy on this data.

-The final step is to deploy the model.
-To deploy the model, the following steps are followed.
+To deploy the model, the following steps are followed:
-1. Train the model using 100% data available
+1. Train the model using 100% of the available data.
-2. Save the model as a serialized file which can be stored anywhere
+2. Save the model as a serialized file for storage and future use.
-3. Create a python function which gets integrated with front-end (like Tableau) to take all the inputs and returns the prediction
+3. Develop a Python function that integrates with front-end applications to take inputs and return predictions.